IntervalMedia/Sigger/README.md

 # Sigger(ios)

-Sigger is a CLI based static signature generator and resolver optimised for MachO running on a jailbroken device in Terminal or via ssh
+Sigger is a CLI based static signature generator and resolver optimised for MachO running on a jailbroken device in Terminal or via ssh.

+Forked from ragekill's original to optimize for jailbroken deployment on ios 15+

 ## Features